wethegit/react-modal/README.md

 ## Using a URL hash to manage the modal state

-It's as easy as passing a `slug` prop to the `useModal` hook.
+It's as easy as passing a `hash` prop to the `useModal` hook.
 The hook will then use the URL hash to manage the modal's state.
 This is useful for when you want to allow your users to share a link to a modal window, or when you want to allow your users to navigate to a modal window via a URL.

 ```jsx
 import {